jcopperman/idntty/README.md

 ## Raspberry Pi Vehicle Access Control System

 ## Overview
 This project is a Raspberry Pi-based vehicle access control system using two-factor authentication (2FA) with GSM technology.
 It's designed to manage and control access to vehicles, enhancing security by requiring authentication before access is granted.
-The system uses RFID, NFC, and biometric authentication, integrated with a GSM module for communication.
+The system uses RFID and SMS authentication, integrated with a GSM module for communication.

 ## Features
 - **2FA Security**: Enhances vehicle security by requiring a second form of verification.